From heavy rain removal to detail restoration: A faster and better network: Experiments

 \subsection{Ablation Study}

-\textbf{Components validation:} The DPENet consists of several basic components.
-In this section, we decompose it into different parts and replace them with others for ablation study.
-Maintaining the training strategy, we design five comparison models with approximately the same number of parameters to analyze the effect of our proposed DDRB and ERPAB.
-The quantitative results on Rain100H are listed in Table \ref{tab.ablation}. \begin{itemize} \item\textbf{RB:} Residual block (RB) is the basic module to the whole network, which learns a function that maps the difference between input and output.
-It is easy to optimize and can improve performance by adding considerable depth. \item\textbf{DRB:} RB is replaced with dense residual block. \item\textbf{DDRB:} Introducing dilated convolution to DRB. \item\textbf{DDRB + PAB:} Our DPENet comprises the rain streaks removal network (R$^2$Net) based on the proposed dilated dense residual block (DDRB) and the detail reconstruction network (DRNet) based on the proposed enhanced residual pixel-wise attention block (ERPAB).
-We use traditional pixel-wise attention block (PAB) for comparison. \item\textbf{DDRB + ERPAB:} PAB is replaced by our proposed ERPAB, which is the proposed DPENet. \end{itemize}
+\textbf{Components validation:} DPENet comprises various fundamental constituents.
+In this section, we disassemble it into distinct constituent elements and substitute them with alternatives for conducting an ablation study.
+While adhering to the training strategy, we formulate five comparative models possessing an approximate equivalence in terms of parameter count to scrutinize the impact of our proposed DDRB and ERPAB systematically.
+The quantitative findings for the Rain100H dataset are enumerated in Table \ref{tab.ablation}. \begin{itemize} \item\textbf{RB:} RB is the basic module to the whole network, which learns a function that maps the difference between input and output.
+It is easy to optimize and can improve performance by adding considerable depth. \item\textbf{DRB:} RB is replaced with dense residual block. \item\textbf{DDRB:} Introducing dilated convolution to DRB. \item\textbf{DDRB + PAB:} Our DPENet comprises R$^2$Net based on the proposed DDRB and DRNet based on the proposed ERPAB.
+We use traditional PAB for comparison. \item\textbf{DDRB + ERPAB:} PAB is replaced by our proposed ERPAB, which is the proposed DPENet. \end{itemize}

-As shown in Table \ref{tab.ablation}, the PSNR increases by 2.59dB via introducing dilated convolution and dense connection into residual network.
-In order to validate the effectiveness of ERPAB, we replace it with PAB in DRNet and obtain improvement in performance compared to previous single-stage networks, and our ERPAB improves 0.36dB at PSNR.
-This also validate that the network structure of phased deraining and detail reconstruction.
-Further, the full scheme composed with DDRB and ERPAB outperforms other architectures.
-We attribute the robustness to the differentiation of deraining tasks at two stages and the effective representation of rain.
+As delineated in Table \ref{tab.ablation}, the PSNR exhibits an augmentation of 2.59 dB upon the incorporation of dilated convolutions and dense connections into the residual network.
+To substantiate the efficiency of ERPAB, we undertake a substitution of the PAB within the framework of DRNet.
+This substitution yields performance enhancements in contrast to preceding single-stage networks, with ERPAB manifesting an increment of 0.36 dB in PSNR.
+This also serves as corroboration for the structural efficiency of rain streaks removal network and detail reconstruction network.
+Furthermore, the comprehensive architecture comprising both DDRB and ERPAB, surpasses alternative architectural configurations.
+We attribute this heightened performance to the inherent differentiation of deraining tasks at two distinct stages and the proficient representation of rain degradations within the proposed model.